Ok, so you’re looking at starting your own dropshipping business, and might I congratulate you now on the decision!

-- Visit BlueHost to purchase website hosting for only $3.95 per month (that’s incredibly cheap) and they provide great customer support.
+- Visit either of the hosting providers above and purchase website hosting for only $2.95 per month (that’s incredibly cheap).
 Not to mention, they provide a 1-Click Installation of WordPress, and once this is installed on your server, you’re ready to go.

 After this, you’re ready to begin creating your WordPress website; Now I would advise users to start with a free e-commerce theme, but you can equally pay for themes, take a look at ThemeForest for these.